nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions:**

-* 3a.
-User updates a non-existing patient.
+* 2a.
+User provides a non-existing patient detail.

-    * 3a1.
+    * 2a1.
 MediBase3 informs user of the error.

         Use case resumes at step 2.

-* 3b.
+* 2b.
 User provides a field that is not in the expected format.

-    * 3b1.
+    * 2b1.
 MediBase3 informs user of the error.

         Use case resumes at step 2.

-* 3c.
+* 2c.
 User provides multiple instances of the same field for the patient.

-    * 3b1.
+    * 2c1.
 MediBase3 informs user of the error.

         Use case resumes at step 2.